RyanKotowich/Nutrition-Advisor/README.md

-AI was good at helping brainstorm the layout of the project, but when it came to specifics, it caused a lot of simple errors.
-For example, it kept telling us to use the command prompt to run the project instead of using the vscode live server.
-A major time saver was with manipulating the json data and polishing the interface a little with graphics.
+AI was good at improving on existing concepts and traversing data as well as improving the css interface.
+Additionally, it was good at generating starter data for the builder.
+The best part was it simplifying the process to get a free api key since I spent 2 hours trying without success.

+It gave horrible ideas about how to not make the project a wrapper and consistantly told us to do things in the command prompt when we're using a vscode live server.
+Whenever we asked it how to improve something, it suggested changing other stuff as well which led to frequent breaks.

+We learned that prompting requires precision and failure to do so would result in more issues than before.
+AI seems to often jump to conclusions about things so we also had to spend time clarifying to get good results.
+It's important to be very detailed.

+We would have asked less things in the beginng since the skills used to construct the api project were later used to edit our code.
+Coming up with our own ideas and having AI elaborate on them would have been much better than debating with AI to come up with a perfect solution from scratch.